obouhlel/obouhlel/README.md

 # Hi, I'm Oussama BOUHLEL
-A software engineer based in Paris.
+A full-stack - software engineer based in Paris.

 ## About me
 - Student at [42School](https://github.com/42School)